-One 6-month extension per online courses may be requested, with the following fee to apply: \$150
+One course extension (up to 6-months) per online courses may be requested, with the following fee to apply: \$150

 Extension requests may be requested at hub.acadiau.ca at least 30 days prior to the original completion date of the course.
 Extension requests are subject to the approval of the Instructor and, if necessary, the appropriate Dean.